michaelosei/Breat-Cancer-Prediction/README.md

 j). fractal dimension ("coastline approximation" - 1)

+The mean, standard error and "worst" or largest (mean of the three largest values) of these features were computed for each image, resulting in 30 features.
+For instance, field 3 is Mean Radius, field 13 is Radius SE, field 23 is Worst Radius.
+All feature values are recoded with four significant digits.

 Data Set Information:

 Features are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
 They describe characteristics of the cell nuclei present in the image.
 A few of the images can be found at [Web Link]